Spring International Timeline

 Once you have submitted your enrollment deposit, you’ll receive an email inviting you to sign up for an ECnet account.
 Please do so as soon as possible.

-Forgot your ECnet password?
-If you've misplaced your ECnet password, you can reset it online.
+- Forgot your ECnet password?
+You can reset it online.

 This form provides information necessary for your I-20 Form (immigration document).